 Therefore, I thoroughly rinsed out this sink.
 Next, I pour about a fifth of the Drano Max Gel into the drain.
 Next, I set my timer and allow 20 minutes before we come back for the next process.
 Finally, the 20 minutes ended.

 Flash Drain with Warm Water

 So, we continue following the label instructions.
-Next up, we now use warm water to flush the drain with the hope that Drano has now cleared the clog.
+Next up, we now use warm water to flush the drain hoping that Drano has now cleared the clog.
 So, we do that right away – flush the water for about a minute, as fast as the faucet can run from the tap.

-Luckily, I can already tell that the water is draining much faster compared to before using the Drano MAX Gel cleaner.
-When my wife was brushing her teeth this morning, the water was backing up and getting to about three-quarters of the sink.
+Luckily, I can already tell that the water is draining much faster than before using the Drano MAX Gel cleaner.
+When my wife brushed her teeth this morning, the water was backing up and getting to about three-quarters of the sink.

-However, to verify my claims we’ll repeat of the drain test – with clean water and a timer.
+However, to verify my claims, we’ll repeat the drain test – with clean water and a timer.

 Second Drain Test – Draining clean water (Timer)

-Luckily, this test show we achieved faster water draining – but about 3.38 seconds.
-So, definitely, this Drano Max Gel Clog Remover works and I would recommend that you trust it for your clogged drains and garbage disposal pipes.
+Luckily, this test shows we achieved faster water draining – but about 3.38 seconds.
+So, definitely, this Drano Max Gel Clog Remover works, and I would recommend that you trust it for your clogged drains and garbage disposal pipes.

 Usage Results: –

 Drano Max Gel Clog Remover is made to be a thick formula that’ll dissolve even the toughest of the drain clogs.
 Further, being denser than water, the cleaner will move through standing water and work on the challenging clogs – including hair, soap scum, oils, and grease.